Current case updates

 - Let us know if you or anyone in your household has been tested for coronavirus and is waiting for the result of that test.

-- Be cautious with your contact with others, including family and friends (this is particularly important for Victorians currently in Step 2 restrictions).
+- Be cautious with your contact with others, including family and friends.

 - Keep a distance from our staff unless you need help with your personal care.